 This is another magical Petra experience that you simply cannot miss.
 As Petra is located in a valley, you’ll have to travel to the outskirts of Wadi Musa to see the sunset.
 The best spots to see the sunset are located along the road (no. 35) from Wadi Musa to Taybeh, about a 5-10 minute drive from the centre of Wadi Musa.
 There’s a small municipal park (where the picture below was taken) that has a great view of Petra – the city is right there at your feet but you’ll only see parts of it if you look very carefully!
 As the sun sets, watch as the mountains change from a bright orange to gold.
 This is one experience you won’t easily forget!
 You can also opt to enjoy the sunset at one of the hotels along road no. 35 such as the Mövenpick Nabatean Castle or the Marriott which boast commanding views of the mountains and the valley.

 After a day of trekking through Petra, there’s no better way to soothe those aching muscles and rid yourself of the dust and sand than to check into a hammam (or Turkish bath).
 There are several hammams in Wadi Musa (the township adjacent to Petra) that serve both male and female clientele.
 A typical hammam session consists of a steam bath, a body scrub and an oil massage.

 10. Relax at the Mövenpick Resort bar

-The Mövenpick Resort Petra is an excellent base from which to explore Petra as it’s situated right next to the main entrance.
+I stayed at the Mövenpick Resort Petra, an excellent base from which to explore Petra as it’s situated right next to the main entrance.
 It’s Arabic-style interior is stunning, not to mention inviting.
 The atrium is beautiful but make your way to the adjacent bar for a drink – the interior of the bar is absolutely gorgeous!

 Note: a big thank you goes to the Jordan Tourism Board for hosting me in Jordan.